-ProCycle TM40 Installation Instructions
+ProCycle TM40 Installation Guide

 You finally purchased a TM40 carburetor for your DR650, or are at least thinking about doing it.
 Congratulations!
 So, for the next few minutes I beg you to forget that I work at ProCycle.
 Never heard of the place.
 I am just a regular Joe that ordered this carb from the web site.

 Told them I had a modified airbox with an aftermarket filter and the stock exhaust.
-(Yeah, stock exhaust.
-I really like the quiet factor so I can just about ride past the wildlife in the woods without spooking them.)
+Yeah, stock exhaust.
+I really like the quiet factor so I can just about ride past the wildlife in the woods without spooking them.

-When my order arrived it was all there in one box; a new set of Motion-Pro throttle cables (shorter inner cables than stock), a baggie full of jets and a complete instruction packet.
+When my order arrived it was all there in one box; a new set of throttle cables (shorter inner cables than stock), a baggie full of jets and a complete instruction packet.

 Being your average male, I dove into the project without first reviewing the instructions.
 Hey, I know how to work on a motorcycle, what can they tell me?
 I started by pulling out the old carb and cables.
 I mean, you have to do that to install a new one, right?
 Along with the carb came the secondary filter and the bar mounted choke lever.
 That pretty much did it for the removal process.